hundredwatt/seatbelt/seatbelt/README.md

     *   Creates test-specific replication slot (`seatbelt_test_slot`) and publication (`seatbelt_test_pub` for `data_proof_test`) if they don't exist.
     *   Fetches hashes from `data_proof_test` using the SELECT method (dynamic SQL construction).
     *   Triggers WAL generation for `data_proof_test` (using an `UPDATE` statement).
-    *   Runs the replication consumer (`pkg/replication`) configured for the test table, slot, and publication.
+    *   Runs the replication consumer logic (now within `pkg/postgres`) configured for the test table, slot, and publication.
     *   Compares the map of hashes obtained from SELECT with the map obtained from replication.
     *   Asserts that the hashes match for all common IDs and that there are no missing IDs in either result set.